gohgabriel/lookbook/README.md

 # Lookbook

-Lookbook is a R library with various R functions designed to explore patterns in your datasets.
+Lookbook is a R package with various R functions designed to explore patterns in your datasets.

 It currently has the following functions:
 * model_explorer